School Name Committee

 Next School Name Committee Public Meeting

 The School Name Committee meets two or three times per year.
-The committee will meet again in fall 2017 on Monday, September 11, at 5:30 p.m in the Board Room located at 2832 East Flamingo Road, Las Vegas, NV, to consider applications for naming the 15 finalists to name the five new elementary schools and to consider any requests for the naming of portions of District facilities.
+The committee will meet again in fall 2018 on Monday, September 24 at 5:30 p.m in the Board Room located at 2832 East Flamingo Road, Las Vegas, NV, to consider applications of nine finalists to name the three new elementary schools and to consider any other requests submitted to the School Name Committee.